 The trick to making good hash browns is getting the potato to stick together.
 I reckon this is best done by par-cooking them to change the starch’s character – but beware, as cooking times will vary enormously depending on varieties and the age of the potatoes you use.
 This recipe makes a modest amount, so I suggest making a big batch to use over coming days.
 Plan on making it after having corned beef for dinner if you want to avoid double work.

-Ingredients400g (14 oz/about 2) whitefleshed potatoes such as desiree or king edward, washed, unpeeled
+- 400 g (14 oz/about 2) whitefleshed potatoes such as desiree or King Edward, washed, unpeeled

 Mix the warm mashed potato with the corned beef and season with salt (remembering the corned beef is salty) and freshly ground black pepper.
 Melt a little butter in a frying pan over medium heat.
 Add the leek and cook for 5 minutes, or until softened.
 Add to the potato and corned beef mixture and allow to cool.